The Ultimate Minimalist Travel Packing List

 20. Squeeze bottles

-GoToob travel bottles are my favorite thing ever.
+GoToob travel bottles are some of my favorite things ever.
 Made of high-quality silicone, they are extremely durable, have never leaked on me, and are super easy to squeeze.

 21. Hand cream, body lotion, face masks